Amtrak train was speeding significantly before crash

 The moment of impact

 The train left Seattle at 6 a.m.
-Monday and made two stops before it derailed at around 7:40 a.m. in DuPont, about 20 miles south of Tacoma, Washington.
+Monday and made two stops before it derailed around 7:40 a.m. in DuPont, about 20 miles south of Tacoma, Washington.

 The train apparently came out of a curve and ran off the track while crossing or approaching an Interstate 5 overpass.